Students at St. Mary’s University have a confidential student record containing financial and academic information.

 St. Mary’s University is a non-smoking environment.
 Smoking, including e-cigarettes, is prohibited in all buildings and allowed only in designated outside locations.

 Alcohol may be consumed on the University premises only at licensed events sponsored by the Students’ Association or the University.
-These events are governed by the St. Mary’s University Alcohol Use Policy.
+These events are governed by the Policies and Procedures for the Consumption of Alcohol.

 The use of non-medicinal cannabis is strictly prohibited on campus.